 Inflationary pressures and rising prices may affect our results of operations and financial condition.
-Inflation rose sharply at the end of 2021 and throughout 2022.
-Inflationary pressures are currently expected to remain elevated throughout 2023.
-Consequently, the ability of our business customers to repay their loans may deteriorate, and in some cases this deterioration may occur quickly, which would adversely impact our results of operations and financial condition.
+Inflation, which rose sharply in late 2021 and 2022, remained elevated in early 2023.
+Inflationary pressures are abiding but inflation may remain above the Federal Reserve's longer run target in 2024.
+Consequently, the Federal Reserve may elect to maintain short-term interest rates at current levels or may elect to increase short-term interest rates further.
+This could place continued or increased pressure on the Bank's cost of funds.
+Additionally, the ability of our business customers to repay their loans may deteriorate, and in some cases this deterioration may occur quickly, which would adversely impact our results of operations and financial condition.
 Furthermore, a prolonged period of inflation could cause wages and other costs to increase, which could adversely affect our results of operations and financial condition.

 Our cost of funds for banking operations may increase as a result of general economic conditions, interest rates and competitive pressures.
 We compete with banks and other financial institutions for deposits.
 The Bank also faces increasing competition, both directly and via intermediation, from U.S. Treasury fixed income securities.
 If, as a result of general economic conditions, market interest rates, competitive pressures, or otherwise, the amount of deposits at the Bank decreases relative to its overall banking operations, the Bank may have to rely more heavily on borrowings or other sources of wholesale funds that may have higher interest rate and sensitivity to short-term market rates, or otherwise reduce its loan growth or pursue loan sales.
-Higher funding costs reduce our net interest margin, net interest income and net income.
+Higher funding costs reduce our net interest margin, net interest income and net income, which could adversely affect our results of operations and financial condition.

 Our funding sources may prove insufficient to replace deposits at maturity and support our future growth.
 We must maintain sufficient funds to respond to the needs of depositors and borrowers.
 As a part of our liquidity management, we maintain a significant level of overnight cash which is immediately accessible for liquidity.
 We combine this with the use of a number of funding sources including customer deposits, nationally marketed time deposits, brokered time deposits, FHLB borrowings and repayments and maturities of loans and investments.
+Additionally, the Bank maintains available borrowing capacity from the FHLB and the FRBB.
 Adverse operating results or changes in industry conditions could lead to difficulty or an inability to access these funding sources.
 Moreover, if the Bank ceases to be categorized as "well capitalized" under banking regulations, it would be prohibited from accepting, renewing or rolling over brokered deposits except with a waiver from the FDIC.
 Our financial flexibility will be severely constrained if we are unable to maintain our access to funding or if adequate financing is not available to accommodate future growth at acceptable interest rates.
 If we are required to rely more heavily on more expensive funding sources to support future growth, our revenues may not increase proportionately to cover our costs.
 In this case, our operating margins and profitability would be adversely affected.